deansher/aider/design_docs/support_o3/plan_support_o3.md

 > Developer messages are the new system messages: Starting with o1-2024-12-17, reasoning models support developer messages rather than system messages, to align with the chain of command behavior described in the model spec.

-From some web research (February 3, 2025), this switch to "developer" messages is a challenge:
-* litellm does not yet support "developer" messages.
-* o3-mini no longer supports "system" messages.

-We will still support "system" messages in all of our code above a certain lowest level.
+Due to the Critical Constraints above, we will still support "system" messages in all of our code above a certain lowest level.
 At that low-level point, we will convert them as needed for the target model.
 We already do a conversion for Anthropic messages in `transform_messages_for_anthropic` in sendchat.py.
 We will add an analogous conversion for o3-mini messages.

 We won't change our own coding abstractions yet.
 Before doing that, we'll see what direction litellm's API goes with this.